cboettig/labnotebook/projects/warning-signals.md

 {% capture project_issues %}
+_issues feed from earlwarning repo.
+Also see [ews-review](https://github.com/cboettig/ews-review) for a separate warning-signals repository for a recent concepts paper only._

 {% octokit_issues earlywarning%}
 {% endcapture %}

 {% capture project_commits %}
+_This commits feed from master branch.
+Note that Prosecutor's Fallacy research and paper was developed on [prosecutor](https://github.com/cboettig/earlywarning/tree/prosecutor) branch of this repository._

 {% octokit_commits earlywarning%}
 {% endcapture %}